Shab (singer)

-Shab is an Iranian-American pop music singer-songwriter who was born in Iran.
+Shab is an Iranian-American pop singer and songwriter.

 Early life

-Shab was born in Tehran, Iran as the youngest of 18 children (with five half-siblings) by her father, a senior figure in the petroleum industry in Iran under Mohammad Reza Shah Pahlavi.
-With the advent of the Iranian Revolution, his family became immediate enemies of the new fundamentalist regime and were targeted for persecution by the incoming theocratic ruling class.

-She exited alone from Iran, as the family had managed to enlist a boarding elementary school in Kassel, Germany to safeguard her, while the remainder of her family gradually relocated in America as political refugees.
-Six years later, Shab was granted political asylum in the United States (as the remainder of her family had settled in greater Baltimore, Maryland).
+Shab was born in Tehran, Iran as the youngest of 13 children.
+Her father was a senior figure in Iran's petroleum industry during the reign of Mohammad Reza Shah Pahlavi.
+After the Iranian Revolution, the family faced persecution, and Shab left Iran alone to attend a boarding elementary school in Kassel, Germany, while her family gradually relocated to the United States as political refugees.
+Six years later, she was granted political asylum in the United States, joining her family in the greater Baltimore, Maryland area.

-After graduating from high school in Towson, Maryland and thereafter from Towson University, she spent the next decade briefly attending law school at Nova Southeastern University in Fort Lauderdale before dropping out and returning to Baltimore, where she mainly worked within the various businesses of her entrepreneurial family.
+After graduating from high school in Towson, Maryland, and later from Towson University, she briefly attended law school at Nova Southeastern University in Fort Lauderdale before leaving the program and returning to Baltimore, where she worked in her family's businesses.

-2018-2021
+Music career

-Shab began writing songs in her native Persian while attending law school, but would not record any material until 2017 when she began to record and release her initial music tracks in her native Persian language.
-These efforts facilitated a minor hit in her Iranian homeland under her given name of Shabnam with the single "Love You".
+Shab began writing songs in Persian while attending law school, but did not begin recording until 2017, when released her first tracks in Persian.
+Under her given name, Shabnam, she released the Persian-language single "Love You."

-During late 2018, she switched to English language compositions and began collaborating with Grammy-award winning producer Damon Sharpe, together creating Down To The Wire and Spell On Me (co-written with Sharpe and Eric Sanicola).
-Spell On Me went on to chart at Number One on the Global Digital Music Chart and Number Two on the British Commercial Pop Chart.
-Both songs later appeared among the eight tracks on her debut English album, entitled Infinite Love, released during early 2021.
+In late 2018, she shifted to English-language songwriting and began collaborating with producer Damon Sharpe.
+Together they created "Down To The Wire" and "Spell On Me" (the latter co-written with Sharpe and Eric Sanicola).
+"Spell On Me" went on to chart at No. 1 on the Global Digital Music Chart and No. 2 on the British Commercial Pop Club Chart in the United Kingdom.
+Both songs were included among eight songs on her debut English-language album, Infinite Love, released in early 2021.